Base11Studios/base11site/_posts/2023-03-23-pretty-swiftui-line-charts.md

 ### Brief Overview

 A quick explainer of Swift Charts in the world of SwiftUI.
-Basically, you have a `Chart` view that takes a body that should be a list of 'marks'.
+You have a `Chart` view that takes a body that should be a list of 'marks.'
 Marks can be things like [`BarMark`](https://developer.apple.com/documentation/charts/barmark), [`LineMark`](https://developer.apple.com/documentation/charts/linemark), or [`PointMark`](https://developer.apple.com/documentation/charts/pointmark) that plot out the data depending on the type of chart you're making.

 Add to this `Chart` (and its marks) some modifier functions that allow us to modify how our data dimensions are displayed & styled, and we have ourselves a pretty chart showing data at a glance.